lmcai/PhyloHerb/botany2021_tutorial/README.md

 The most convenient tool I have used is the web-based tool [GeSeq](https://chlorobox.mpimp-golm.mpg.de/geseq.html).
 I have concatenated 100 plastomes and annotated them all at once on GeSeq.
 But if you are annotating hundreds of plastomes, command-line based tools like [PGA](https://github.com/quxiaojian/PGA) might be a better option.

 ## V. Alignment generation
 Depends on the genetic distance of your target groups, you might want to use genes alone or genes + intergenic regions for your phylogeny.
-If only genes are targeted

-1. We provide build-in plastid database for
+If you do not want to use your own reference sequences, we provide build-in database to extract plastid genes for angiosperms.